Guide to Understanding 30 Parts of a Ship: Names, Functions & Diagram

 Funnel

-A funnel is a chimney on the vessel used to flush out engine and boiler smoke in the atmosphere.
-This funnel is also called a stack.
+A funnel, also known as a stack, is a chimney on the vessel that exhausts engine and boiler smoke into the atmosphere.

-The cross-section of the funnel mainly depends upon the amount of smoke the exhaust engine produces.
-In the early time, all smoke emissions are brought out through the funnel.
+The funnel’s cross-section mainly depends upon how much smoke the exhaust engine produces.
+All smoke emissions are brought out through the funnel early.

-But nowadays there are some restrictions on the amount of smoke emitted due to control on air pollution.
+Authorities have restricted the amount of smoke emitted to control air pollution.

 Accommodation